HomeACcessoryKid/ESP8266-HomeKit-Demo/Demo/README.md

 (notably [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS)).
 This is a rewrite for the ESP8266 for you to play with.

-# Build instructions for ESP8266-HomeKit-Demo
+# Build instructions for ESP8266-HomeKit-Demo Demo

 ## Prerequisites
 - [ESP8266-HomeKit](https://github.com/HomeACcessoryKid/ESP8266-HomeKit)